 Diabetic Nephropathy (Kidney Disease)

 If you have diabetes, urine testing should be performed yearly to look for diabetic nephropathy -- kidney disease.
 A baseline creatinine blood test should also be done to determine your kidney function.
-Your health care provider will also check your blood pressure regularly, because control of high blood pressure is essential in slowing kidney disease.
-Blood pressure should be less than 130/80.
-Read about other symptoms of kidney disease in this health topic, such as persistent leg or feet swelling.
-Find out when to call your doctor to prevent serious problems.
+You may need to be tested more often if you're likely to get kidney disease because of high blood pressure, heart disease, or a family history of kidney failure.

 Diabetic Neuropathy (Nerve Damage)

 Over time, diabetes can cause nerve damage that produces symptoms of numbness, burning, or pain in your hands, feet, or legs.
 If your skin becomes numb, you may not notice small wounds that could grow to become bigger health threats.
 Check your feet and hands daily for redness, calluses, cracks, or skin breakdown.
 If you notice any of these symptoms before your next scheduled visit, notify your health care provider immediately.

 To check for these problems, your doctor will thoroughly examine your feet at least once a year.
 They'll tap on them with a tool similar to a nylon hairbrush bristle or prick your feet with a small needle.
 If you don't feel it, you may have nerve damage.

 If you're diagnosed with peripheral diabetic neuropathy, you'll need thorough foot exams at every doctor's visit.